 Design is closely related with the related to the product decisions taken at the stage of creating sketches the design possibilities are endless.
 However, these decisions may create certain limits for further development.
 All the improvements should fit the current design.
 Otherwise, every novelty will lead to redesign, which can turn into unrealizable plan.

 Additionally, cloud platforms, like Amazon Web Services for example, can replace scalable server technology.
-When you rely on cloud computing, you speeding up the time development process takes and reduce expenses on server hardware support and maintenance.
+When you appeal to DevOps consulting services you speeding up the time development process takes and reduce expenses on server hardware support and maintenance.
 Cloud platforms are also adopted as initial testers of a minimum viable product.
 But let's talk about it separately.

 How to validate your MVP